CFBCWorks/Independence40SKN/_items/SKN_IN4.md

 format: photo

-title: The Politics of St. Kitts and Nevis: The Road to Independence 1930-1980
+title: A history of Social Security in St. Kitts and Nevis: yesterday, today, tomorrow

-shortdesc: “A full and proper account of the historical sequences which led to the formal attainment of independence by the islands of St. Kitts and Nevis.”
+shortdesc: ““This paper was intended to be a relatively short overview of the social security landscape over the past fifty years.”

 categories: [ History ]